Darah202/fairytale-sound-effects/README.md

-# fairytale_sound_effects
+# Fairytale Sound Effects
 #### Authors: Emma Mascillaro, Rucha Dave

 ## **Project Summary**:
 This repository contains our 2022 Software Design Final project.

 This interactive application uses Speech Recognition to play sound effects as a user reads a story out loud.
 Audio data is collected as a user speaks and is transcribed to text using Google's Speech Recognition API.

-Some challenges faced in this

-What your application does,
-Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.
+When keywords are recognized in the user's speech, corresponding sound effects are played in order to enhance the reader's reading experience.

+Some challenges faced in this project included the timeout and delay involved when using SpeechRecognition.
+In the future, we plan to switch to using LiveSpeech from pocketsphinx in order to reduce this time delay.

-## **Instructions:**
+## **Installation:**
-### **Dependancies:**

-In order to collect, clean, and visualize the our data, we utiziled mutliple Python libraries.

 Audio Transcription:
 1. SpeechRecognition - `pip install SpeechRecognition`